m4tice/rank/data/README.md

 customer.

 We would like to see some architecture, but only as much as reasonable.
-Your code shuold be easily extensible without burdensome abstractions.
+Your code should be easily extensible without burdensome abstractions.

 ### When you are finished